neuhalje/bouncy-gpg/src/test/resources/specs/keys/passwords/example/ConvertingPasswordsIntoCryptographicKeys.md

 The following snippet will derive a 256 bit key from a strong password.
 The derivation process is configured by `SCryptKeyStretchingParameters.forStrongInputKeyMaterial()`.
 This will give a very quick key derivation and is only secure because the password is very long and random.
-If a shorter password was used the recommendation would be to use:
+If a shorter password was used the recommendation would be to use `forModeratelyStongInputKeyMaterial` or `forWeakInputKeyMaterial`.

     ```groovy result:#generatedKey
     import java.nio.charset.StandardCharsets;